-As of September 30, 2020, we were in default under certain convertible promissory note issued to certain noteholder on August 10, 2017 for failure to pay an aggregate of \$8,500 of principal and accrued interest as of September 30, 2020, subsequent to their maturity dates.
-In October 2020, note holder of certain convertible promissory notes issued on August 30, 2019, agreed to waive the 24% default interest on such convertible notes.
+As of March 31, 2021, we were in default under certain convertible promissory note issued to certain noteholders on August 30, 2019, and October 3, 2019 for failure to pay an aggregate of \$201,825 of principal and accrued interest as of March 31, 2021, subsequent to their maturity dates.
 We are currently in discussions with such noteholders to extend such maturity dates.
-See Note 6 - Convertible Notes to our unaudited condensed consolidated financial statements in Part I of this Quarterly Report for additional information.
+See "Note 6 - Convertible Notes" to our unaudited condensed consolidated financial statements in Part I of this Quarterly Report for additional information.